enermaps/enermaps/cm/heatlearn/README.md

 Once EnerMaps launched, the frontend should be available on this adress : http://127.0.0.1:7000.

+The API key of the PostgREST API must be placed in a text file `cm/heatlearn/API_KEY.txt`.

 ### Inputs

 To make the CM work, we need three inputs: